 As the palm connected with her cheek and she watched a trail of spit fly across the hall, Mimi's mind rattled back to life.
 She knew these people, and those Digimon.
 She was a Digidestined.
 And she had been on a journey… a terrible journey, where… "Oh, no…" she whimpered.

 The school halls darkened and fell away, and the other students faded like smoke vapors.
 The world became a ravaged plain beneath a dark gray sky, the only landmark a towering mountain of weird terrains mashed together.
 All around them were sounds of combat, roars and screams of agony, and the stenches of blood and decay hung in the air.
 "Wha… what's this?!"
 Yolei asked, her head darting around.

-"Oh, my…" Hawkmon muttered as he looked around.
-"Mimi certainly has her share of nightmares…"
+"Oh, my," Hawkmon said as he looked around, "Mimi has her share of nightmares…"